cpfaff/rbefdata_paper/paper/rbefdata.md

 `BEFdata` platform where each user will find its credentials on its profile page.
 The other options represent the URLs to the `BEFdata` server instance and the `tematres` vocabulary server as well as a field that stores the name of a download folder.
-While the URL fields ensure the package communicates with the right servers the download folder name is used to create a folder in case we download attached files from a dataset or proposal.
-The URL to `BEFdata` server and the `tematres` defaults to the BEF-China project instances that we use to retrieve data from.
-If an own instance of the `BEFdata` platform or `tematres` has been set up, this URLs needs to be changed accordingly, so the package communicates with the right server (see box below).
-As the data is open access we need no authentication so we can stick to the default options.
+While the URL fields ensure the communication with the right servers, the download folder name is used to create a folder in case we download attached files from a dataset or proposal.
+The URL to the `BEFdata` and the `tematres` server default to the BEF-China project instances that we use to retrieve data from.
+If an own instance of either the `BEFdata` platform or `tematres` has been set up, this URLs needs to be changed accordingly, so the package communicates with the right servers (see box below).

 ```r